monora/tom/docs/domainmodel.rst

 All timestamps in Train, TrainRun and SectionRuns (see next chapter) are calculated from the timing attributes.

-.. admonition:: Rule SEC-02 RouteSection Calendar must be subset of timetable year
+.. admonition:: Rule SEC-CAL RouteSection Calendar must be subset of timetable year

    The `RouteSection.calendar` must be a subset of the timetable year of its train.